KevinFlanagan7/Test/README.md

 &nbsp;

 ### Fonts
 I have used [Google Fonts](https://fonts.google.com/ "Google Fonts") to find a text that best suits the feel of the website.
-For the main text I have chosen [Merienda](https://fonts.google.com/specimen/Montserrat?query=mon "Montserrat font") as I feel it is has a sharp, simple and easy to read look.
+For the main text I have chosen [Merienda](https://fonts.google.com/specimen/Merienda?preview.text=Golf%20Classic&query=merienda) as I feel it is has a sharp, simple and easy to read look.

 ### Icons

 I will used some icons for my website from the [Font Awesome library](https://fontawesome.com/ "Font Awesome").
-These icons will be used where there is no explination needed to their meaning like the social media links and a hamburger for navigational links on smaller devices.
-Other icons will be use for style to the prizes that can be won.
+These icons will be used where there is no explination needed to their meaning like the social media links and the hamburger icon for navigational links on smaller devices.
+Other icons will be use for style to the prize section.

 ### Colours

-I have used [Coolers](https://coolors.co/> "Coolors") to help in the selection of my colour scheme.
+I have used [Coolers](https://coolors.co/ "Coolors") to help in the selection of my colour scheme.

 ![Colour Pallet](wireframes/Project_colors.png)

+- #6e9075ff - This colour will be used as the main background colour.
+- #2b1679ff - This colour will be used as the text colour.
+- #F5F5F5 - This colour will be used as a backgroung behind images in the Prize section.
+- #3a3a3a - This colour will be used for box shadow.

 ### Structure

-I will be building my website with a mobile first mindset using the iPhone 5/SE (320px) as the smallest screen size for styling to look good on.
+I will be building my website with a mobile first mindset using the Galaxy Fold (280px) as the smallest screen size for styling to look good on.
 The screen size breakpoints that I will be using are from [Bootstrap breakpoints](https://getbootstrap.com/docs/5.0/layout/breakpoints/ "Bootstrap").

 | Screen Size | Breakpoint |
 | ----------- | ---------- |